 01 of 06

-Circuit breakers are very convenient and common safety devices used to protect your electrical system from overloading the circuit wires.
-Unless your circuit breaker box is very carefully mapped, though, it can be difficult to identify which breaker controls which outlets, switches, or light fixtures.
+Circuit breakers are very convenient and common safety devices used to protect your electrical system from overloads and other hazards.
+But unless your electrical service panel (circuit breaker box) is very carefully mapped, it can be difficult to identify which breaker controls which outlets, switches, or light fixtures.

-A great little device that simplifies this task is an electronic Circuit Breaker Finder, which easily locates a circuit in an electrical power panel or load center and makes this all a one-person job.
-These devices work for either circuit breakers or fuses.
-Let's take a look.Continue to 2 of 6 below.
+A great little device that simplifies this task is an electronic circuit breaker finder, which easily locates a circuit in a breaker box and makes this all a one-person job.
+These devices work for either circuit breakers or fuses and are very easy to use.Continue to 2 of 6 below.

 02 of 06

-The electronic circuit breaker finder works with two parts: a transmitter and a receiver.
-The transmitter plugs into the outlet or light socket for which you're trying to identify the controlling circuit breaker or fuse.
+An electronic circuit breaker finder includes two parts: a transmitter and a receiver.
+The transmitter plugs into a household outlet (or light socket, using an adapter; see below) for which you're trying to identify the controlling circuit breaker or fuse.

 03 of 06

-The receiver will usually be powered by a 9-volt battery or similar.
-The model used in this tutorial has a 9-volt battery installed in the handle and is easily accessed by sliding a cover back on the bottom of the receiver.
+The receiver on circuit breaker finders is powered by a battery.
+The model shown here uses a 9-volt battery installed in the handle.
+The battery compartment is easily accessed by sliding a cover back on the bottom of the receiver.

 04 of 06